Safe Food Handling For Raw Pet Food

 If you repeat this cycle, you'll never get caught out and always have a fresh pack ready to go.

 Most importantly, we're here to help.
+Raw food safety is as much about protecting you as the food handler and dog owner, as it is about protecting your pet.
 Reach out anytime to our customer service team by email if you have any questions about the safe handling of your products.
 We're just as committed to safety as we are to a healthy diet.
 These things aren't mutually exclusive when feeding fresh raw food.

 We're very responsive during business hours and you can expect a quick, friendly reply if you contact us.